-Tulalip, Wash. — Sommelier Tommy Thompson is pleased to announce the Taste of Tulalip’s 5th anniversary wine, a collaboration between honorary winemaker Bob Betz and the Tulalip wine team.
+Tulalip, Wash. — October 16, 2013 — Sommelier Tommy Thompson has announce today that the Taste of Tulalip’s 5th anniversary wine will be a collaboration between honorary winemaker Bob Betz and the Tulalip wine team.
 For the first time, Betz Family Winery crafted a distinctive signature wine from their best barrels for a specific event, and worked closely with Tulalip on the process.

 The commemorative blend will be introduced during the November 8, Friday night Celebration Dinner.
 This annual 2-day tasting event focuses on the enjoyment of food, wine and tradition.

 “This blend is a collaboration between two individuals who embrace a true passion for excellence.
 Bob Betz and Tommy Thompson have a mutual interest for creating an unparalleled wine from Washington’s best grapes, which can be experienced in every sip of this 5th Anniversary wine,” says Lisa Severn, Food and Beverage Director.

 Tulalip’s one-of-a-kind anniversary blend is composed of 75% Bordeaux varieties (Cabernet Sauvignon dominant) and 25% Syrah.
 These grapes were sourced from Washington state’s top AVA vineyards: Red Mountain (52%), Yakima Valley (33%), and Horse Heaven Hills (15%).
 This wine was matured in 100% French oak barrels (with 80% in new oak), for 16 months.
 “We are very pleased with this new blend featuring penetrating Cabernet Sauvignon aromatics, yet a supple mouthfeel from Syrah,” says Betz.